mist64/geos/README.md

 The source has been heavily reorganized and modularized, nevertheless, a standard compile will generate binaries that are identical with the GEOS 2.0 distribution binaries.

+Optionally, the following features that were not part of the original GEOS 2.0 can be enabled:

+* gateWay 2.51 KERNAL patches
+* +60K RAM support

 ## Requirements